gracjaan/EmployeesApp/README.md

    ```sql
    insert into "user" (email, first_name, last_name_prefix, last_name, password, type) VALUES ('staff@example.com', 'Firstname', NULL, 'Lastname', '<password hash>', 'ADMINISTRATOR');
    ```
-- make sure to update the enviormenet variables of tomcat to your postgresql db
+- make sure to update the environment variables of tomcat to your postgresql db

 ---

 ## Packaging <a id=""></a>
-The project is packaged as follows
+The project is packaged as follows:
+- `docs` contains all assignments for the university
+- `tailwind.config.js` only exists for autocompletion
+- `pom.xml` contains all the project and library information for maven
+- `earnit.iml` contains the project information for intellij
+- `src` contains the source code for the project
+  - `assets` contains assets for the tests
+  - `java` contains the java code for the project
+    - `dao` contains all dao's to interact with the database
+    - `dto` contains all dto's to interact between js and java
+    - `exceptions` contains all custom exceptions
+    - `filters` contains the redirect filter for the servlets
+    - `helpers` contains helpers methods for the database and servlets
+    - `models` contains all database models for jaxb
+    - `resources` contains all servlet resources
+    - `test` contains all tests
+    - `Auth.java` contains authentication helper methods
+    - `Contains.java` contains constants to easily change basic configurations
+    - `TestDB.java` contains methods to set up the dynamic database for the tests
+  - `webapp` contains html, js, css and other files for the web server

 ---